IsmaelSaad/Piano-Box/README.md

   - Have fun!

 # The project
-This is a recreation of a small piano with 8 keys, a potentiometer that controls the pitch.
+This is a recreation of a small piano with 8 keys, a potentiometer controls the pitch.
 I used the Arduino IDE for this.